JosephEoff/josepheoff.github.io/_posts/2025-03-12-knifehandle.md

 To fill out the evening in a non-hazardous way, I decided to post a few pictures of something I did over the last couple of weekends.

 One of our kitchen knives broke sometime back.
 "Broken" as in "the handle fell off" rather than "broken" as in "broke the blade."
-I though it over several times, and decided to see if I could make a new handle for it.
+I thought it over several times, and decided to see if I could make a new handle for it.

 |Broken knife|
 |------------|